VU-BEAM-Lab/GENRE/Paper/paper.md

 in a serial fashion on a CPU.
 However, by using GENRE, massively parallel processing can be performed in order to achieve significant speedup.
 This is due to the fact that modern GPUs consist of thousands of computational cores that can be utilized.
-Moreover, although the processing in GENRE is performed using the C programming language and NVIDIA's (NVIDIA Corporation, Santa Clara, CA) Compute Unified Device Architecture (CUDA) parallel programming framework, a MEX-interface is included to allow for this code to be called within the MATLAB (The MathWorks, Inc., Natick, MA) programming language for convenience.
+Moreover, although the processing in GENRE is performed using the C programming language and CUDA, a MEX-interface is included to allow for this code to be called within the MATLAB (The MathWorks, Inc., Natick, MA) programming language for convenience.
 This also means that with modification, the MEX-interface can be replaced with another interface if it is desired to call the C/CUDA code in another language, or the C/CUDA code can be utilized without an interface.

 # Statement of Need
 The core motivation for developing GENRE was that many of the available packages for performing linear regression with elastic-net regularization focus on achieving high performance in terms of computational time or resource consumption for single model fits.
 However, they often do not address the case in which there is a need to perform many model fits in parallel.
 For example, the research project that laid the foundation for GENRE involved performing ultrasound image reconstruction using an algorithm called Aperture Domain Model Image REconstruction [@byram_jakovljevic_2014], [@byram_dei_tierney_dumont_2015], [@dei_byram_2017].
 This algorithm is computationally expensive due to the fact that in one stage, it requires thousands of instances of linear regression with elastic-net regularization to be performed in order to fit models of ultrasound data.
 Originally, this algorithm was implemented on a CPU, and it typically required several minutes to reconstruct one ultrasound image.
 The primary bottleneck was performing all of the required model fits due to the fact that glmnet was used to compute each fit serially.
 However, a GPU implementation of the algorithm was developed, and this implementation provided a speedup of over two orders of magnitude, which allowed for multiple ultrasound images to be reconstructed per second.
 The main contributor to this speedup was the fact that the model fits were performed in parallel on the GPU.